 - Similar group-work practices can be utilised in other exercise sessions even in the absence of a dedicated tutor.
 Simply organise students into teams of three and arrange that they should ask each other in the case of a problem before asking for help from the person supervising the session.

-Good lab sessions provide students with the opportunity to analyse, discuss, and solve real problems, in addition to fostering the development of practical, technical and engineering skills.
+Good lab sessions provide students with the opportunity to formulate research questions, analyse, discuss, and solve real problems, in addition to fostering the development of practical, technical and engineering skills.

-Labs are effective learning experiences when students understand not only how to do the experiment, but why the concept or process is important in their studies and how it might be applied or connected to real world situations.
+Labs are effective learning experiences when students learn not only how to do this experiment, but also stimulates them to develop skills for investigating novel situations.